Quantitative Research: Data Collection and Analysis

 - Provide in-depth data

-In this technique the participants are observed in their natural setting.
+In this technique, the participants are observed in their natural setting.
 They are mostly used for qualitative research but sometimes work for quantitative data.
-For instance, if someone wants to study the time when a particular area has the most traffic, how many cars are there, etc. This can be done after observing that area every day.
+For instance, if someone wants to study the time when a particular area has the most traffic.
+This can be done after observing that area every day.

 - Accurate since the researchers themselves are gathering the data